hjozwiak/tintin-kallisti-pack/README.md

 - autobarkskin {args}: Triggers when barkskin drops.
 - autobless {args}: Triggers when bless drops.
 - autocombat {args} (seconds optional): Will select randomly from the list of provided attacks during combat.
 Will delay the specified number of seconds between attacks, or 7 if not specified.
+- autoedrain: Energydrains a corpse if you are less than 50 percent mana.
 - autoeyes: Recast true seeing when it drops.
 - autoffire {args}: Triggers when faerie fire drops.
 - autofocus {args}: Triggers when focus drops.